 A householder on the sewer line writes, in part:

-I am writing to request an explantion of the 11.8% increase in sewer use quarterly charges for 2012.
+I am writing to request an explanation of the 4.7% increase in sewer use quarterly charges for 2021.
 While I can understand that overall costs may have increased over the last several years, is there justification for such a high percentage increase over that period?

-Response: Below is a history of the WPCA budget for the last 13 years.
-The rate increase is now at an average of 3.5% per year since 2003.
+Response: Below is a history of the WPCA budget for the last 18 years.
+The rate increase is now at an average of 1.7% per year since 2012.
 A big item is the cost of treating the wastewater flow by the regional treatment plant in Danbury, so that budget item is also shown.
 It is part of the total for each year.
-It has averaged 38% of the total operating expense.
+It is 20% of the total operating expense.
 Another factor has been to budget to cover depreciation of equipment for sustainability.
 There is now a structured scheduled equipment replacement plan.

 The unit rate is raised to $420 per unit beginning FY 2017-18, the first increase in 5 years to cover additional costs of operations.
-The $40 increase is 10.5% over last year, but over 5 years averages to only 2% per year.
-With no change in use fees for 2018-19 the average increase over the previous 6-years comes to 1.8%.
+The $20 increase is 4.7% over last year, but over 9 years averages to only 1.7% per year.

-Prepared March, 2019.
-Numbers in blue are adopted for FY 2019-20.
-The budget is due to be formally adopted before the end of June 2020.
+Prepared May, 2021.
+The budget is due to be formally adopted before the end of June 2021.

 |Year *||Danbury Fees †||Total Budget||Unit Rate|